-- 1. He or she can establish that it is medically necessary to take the family leave intermittently; - 2.
+- 1. He or she can establish that it is medically necessary to take the family leave intermitter to the state of the state o - 2.
 The total intermittent family leave does not exceed a 12-month period; - 3.
 He or she makes a "reasonable effort" to schedule the leave; and - 4.
 Where possible, he/she provides the employer with a regular schedule of the intermittent leave.